seanbreckenridge/exobrain/programming/languages/shell/alternative_shells/README.md

 For larger pipelines, [`riko`](https://github.com/nerevu/riko) tries to model Yahoo!
 Pipes

 [babashka](https://github.com/babashka/babashka) (native, fast starting clojure interpreter) could be nice, has a whole ecosystem for common problems and is meant for scripts.
-Is also functional, which is nice for pipes etc. Only thing thats really stopping me from using it is not sure how to get it to work on termux, and if I was gonna invest time I'd want to be able to use all my scripts on my phone
+Is also functional, which is nice for pipes etc. Only thing thats really stopping me from using it is not sure how to get it to work on termux, and if I was gonna invest time I'd want to be able to use all my scripts on my phone. could [see here](https://github.com/babashka/babashka/issues/241#issuecomment-763976749)?

 TODO: Is something to be said about writing a full shell-like lisp language, because shells are hacky and writing languages is fun, but thats a whole nother project on its own :)